 - Pass an FAA practical test (oral and flight)

 These are the legal minimums for certification.
 The actual amount of training will vary greatly with each individual.
 The national average of flight hours (dual and solo) at average quality flight schools to complete the Private Pilot Course is around 70.
 Since many students across the nation are being trained only to the minimum standard or less for passing the tests, these hours are the average to become a minimum standard pilot.
-It can take over 100 flight hours to become an exceptionally safe and confident pilot by the end of the course.
+It can take over 110 flight hours to become an exceptionally safe and confident pilot by the end of the course.
 At American Air, everyone graduates at the excellent level of performance with exceptionally safe pilot skills and knowledge.
 Several factors will affect exactly how many hours you will need to meet the standards for course completion, such as previous experience, frequency of scheduled lessons, natural ability, quality of training, type of airport, study habits etc. The students at American Air average approximately 110-120 flight hours (including simulator time), 120 hours of one-on-one ground school and 80 hours of post-flight and preflight briefing time over a 12-14 month period of time.